 Interview With Dennis Littley of Ask Chef Dennis

 Perlu: Hello, and welcome to the Perlu Podcast, a podcast where we talk with social media influencers, bloggers, and YouTubers about how they got their start and what has led to their success so you can learn how to achieve more as an influencer.
 I’m your host, Alexis Trammell, and today I’m chatting with Dennis Littley, retired chef eating his way around the world, sharing his adventures and recipes.
-Dennis is also a culinary travel editor for Perlu.
+Dennis is also a culinary travel advisor for Perlu.
 Thank you so much for joining us today, Dennis.

 Dennis: It’s my pleasure, Alexis.
 Thank you so much for having me.
 I love what I do, and I love to share how I got to this point with people so they can plan their futures out.